SSDI And SSI For Depression, Anxiety And Bipolar Disorder

 In some cases, it is simple for people to prove that they need Social Security Disability Insurance benefits.
 They have a visible disability that makes it easy for everyone to see that they are going to have difficulty working.
 In other cases, including claims related to anxiety, depression or bipolar disorder, the condition isn’t as obvious.

-I have over three decades of experience representing claimants for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) and I put my experience to work for my clients.
-I guide people with mental illnesses and conditions through the application process, helping them file initial claims, completing questionnaires or appeals of denied or refused claims.
-I can frequently identify mental conditions that had not been addressed previously.
-I also can recommend people be evaluated or treated for their mental health conditions in order to help win their cases.
+We guide people with mental illnesses and conditions through the application process, helping them file initial claims, completing questionnaires or appeals of denied or refused claims.
+We can frequently identify mental conditions that had not been addressed previously.
+We also can recommend people be evaluated or treated for their mental health conditions in order to help win their cases.

 How Well Do You Function Despite The Challenges You Face?